-The natives are called Croats and make up most of the population with Serbian, Hungarian and gypsy minority groups.
+The natives are called Croats and make up most of the population with Serbian, Hungarian and Roma minority groups.
 The Croatian language is a South Slavic language that arrived in the Balkans region with the migration of the Slavs in the 6th or 7th century.
 The majority of Croatians speak at least one other language with the most common being German and English.
 Also spoken are French, Italian, Czech and Hungarian.
 Croats are extremely proud of their heritage and culture and are thus staunch nationalists.
 They refer to their country as; "Our Beautiful Homeland" ("Lijepa naša") and this is also the title of the national anthem.

 The population is predominantly Roman Catholic, although there are Christian Orthodox, Muslim, and Jewish minorities, mostly living in the capital, Zagreb.
 Croatia has no official religion and Freedom of religion is a right defined by the Constitution of Croatia, which also defines all religious communities as equal in front of the law and separate from the state.

 The Catholic Church plays a predominant role in Croatian society.
 Historically, the clergy played a pivotal role in the country's education and culture.
 Under Communist rule The Church had difficult relations with the authorities, defying them by consistently remaining devoted to Rome.
 Between 1945 and 1952, many priests were shot or imprisoned, however after defeating communism, the church's prominence in peoples lives gradually began to increase.

 Croats are especially devoted to the Blessed Virgin Mary, whom they refer to as 'Gospa'.
 Religious festivals are also public holidays and include; St. Stephen's or Boxing Day, All Saints' Day, Christmas, Epiphany, Assumption Day, Easter Monday and Corpus Christi Day.